-Fine Art Paintings by Asheville Artist Tebbe Davis
+Fine Art Oil Paintings by Asheville Artist Tebbe Davis

-Welcome to the Far Out Art of Tebbe Davis
+Welcome to the World of Asheville Artist Tebbe Davis

 In this week’s post, Mountain Made gallery is happy to share with you the unique ideas and artistic viewpoints of one of Asheville’s most eclectic artists, Tebbe Davis.

 As part of as part of our continuing series “Inside the Artist’s Studio” , Tebbe has answered some of the most frequently asked questions people have about him and his artwork.

 Tebbe says, “My background as a Photographer and Poet give me a perspective other than the literal; creativity frees us from the bounds of comfort and allow us to delve into personal and intimate understanding of the world around us.”

 “We have all been placed in this life to explore and discover our Purpose; our voice, a vision and meaning to life.
 It’s as if the purpose of life is to discover the purpose of life.
 Its just that easy.
 The path to the end, which is NOW! (so far) is one of endless folly and experiment.”